-Angiotensin-Receptor Neprilysin Inhibitors (ARNIs) Example: valsartan/sacubitril (Entresto) Your Prescribed Medication Name: This is a combination of two medications.
+Angiotensin-Receptor Neprilysin Inhibitors (ARNIs)

+Example: valsartan/sacubitril (Entresto)

+This is a combination of two medications.
 Valsartan is an ARB and as listed above.
 The second drug, sacubitril, works to strengthen a hormonal system regulated by the heart, which releases Brain Natriuretic Peptide (BNP).
 BNP helps to reduce/lower blood pressure, aides in elimination of increased salt and helps reduce fluid.

+Antiplatelet

-Antiplatelet Some examples include aspirin, (Bayer), (Ecotrin), or (Aspirin Childrens) Your Prescribed Medication Name: This medication works to prevent platelets from clumping together to form a clot.
+Some examples include aspirin, (Bayer), (Ecotrin), or (Aspirin Childrens)

+clumping together to form a clot.
 During a heart attack, it is effective in decreasing damage to the heart.
 Taken regularly, it can decrease risk for further heart attacks or strokes.

+This medication works to prevent platelets from

+strokes.

 In some people, aspirin can produce bruising or bleeding, and it may be irritating to the stomach.
 It may also affect other blood thinning agents.

 If you are taking aspirin and experience bleeding, bruising, abdominal pain or nausea, notify your nurse.

+Beta Blockers

-Beta Blockers Some examples include carvedilol (Coreg) and metoprolol (Toprol) or (Lopressor) Your Prescribed Medication Name: This medication works to lower blood pressure and slows the heart rate.
+Some examples include carvedilol (Coreg) and metoprolol (Toprol) or (Lopressor)

+This medication works to lower blood pressure and slows the heart rate.
 Do not stop this medication without speaking with your care team.

 Avoid sudden changes in position to minimize light-headedness.